-With the Samsung Galaxy S6 Nougat update starting to pickup speed we want to outline a few things to do, and not to do, after you install Android 7.0 Nougat on your Galaxy S6 or Galaxy S6 Edge.
+With the Samsung Galaxy S6 Nougat update starting to pickup speed we want to outline a few things to do, and not to do, after you install Android 7.0 Nougat on your Galaxy S6, Galaxy S6 Edge, or Galaxy S6 Edge+.

-Earlier this month, Samsung started rolling out the Galaxy S6 Nougat update alongside the Galaxy S7 Nougat update.
-The release is still limited to a few devices in a few regions but we expect it to expand as we push toward April.
+The release is still limited to a few devices in a few regions but we expect it to expand as we push deeper into the year.

-We’ve been taking a look at some steps to take before installing the Galaxy S6 Nougat update on your device.
-We recently released our pre-installation instructions and we’ve also gone over some reasons to, and not, install the Galaxy S6 Nougat update when it arrives for your device.
+In response, we recently released our pre-installation instructions and some reasons to, and not, install the Galaxy S6 Nougat update when it arrives for your model.

-Today we want to switch gears and talk about a few things you should and shouldn’t do after you download and install Android 7.0 on your phone.
+Today we want to switch gears and talk about a few things you should and shouldn’t do after you download and install Android 7.0 Nougat on your Galaxy S6.